meepwnd/meepwnd.github.io/README.md

 # meepwnd.github.io
-repository for my sample websites
+repository for sample websites, made with HTML5, CSS3 and jQuery